Klosmi/html-basics/JS-basic.md

 The [__`new`__](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/new) operator❗️:
   to create an instance of a user-defined object type or of one of the built-in object types that has a constructor function.
-  So Constructor functions are used to define a blueprint or template for creating multiple objects with the same properties and methods.
+  So Constructor functions are used to define a blueprint or a template for creating multiple objects with the same properties and methods.

   - function name starts with capital letter `function Color()` → just indicating that it is a constructor function (function to create objects)
   - inside the function no return value